 Therefore, according to the same law, companies that can pay dividends are only those that registered a profit at the end of the financial year, and which generally have a long-term development strategy and have a stable evolution in time.
 On the other hand, even if they make a profit, not all companies pay dividends.
 Among those who do not rush to pay dividends are small companies, which are at the beginning of the business development, and those that reinvest the profit in their business, in order to develop at a more rapid pace.

-Basic rules for Romanian taxes on dividends in 2019
+Basic rules for Romanian taxation on dividends in 2019

 Changes in dividend taxation and expectations for the future